-This is a good feature, because you definitely need a domain name to set up a new website.
+This is a good feature because you definitely need a domain name to set up a new website.

 For another thing, domain names aren't actually very expensive or hard to get (which is why so many hosting plans offer them free: it doesn't cost them much to do so).

 Whatever hosting plan you choose, make sure your domain name is a good one.
-It will be YOUR unique identifier.
+It will be your unique identifier.

 At least until you change it.

 Looking for a great deal on free domain hosting?

 GreenGeeks scored extremely well in our recent speed and performance tests.
 Right now our readers can save up to 70% on GreenGeeks' eco-friendly plans.
 Use this discount link to get the deal.

 - Do I wish to host multiple domains?

 - What are the costs compared to other options?

 - Why is the domain being offered free of charge?